romenrg/evergreen-skills-developers/README.md

 ### General technical knowledge

-There is evergreen technical knowledge that is relevant for any software engineering role, despite the specific area in which they are going to be working on.
+There is evergreen technical knowledge that is relevant for any software engineer, despite the specific area in which they are going to be working on.
 To get a good understanding of their seniority and learn how solid their engineering practices are, you can keep a conversation with them on programming principles, data structures, clean code, source code management, technical collaboration and/or DevOps practices.
 If these foundations are solid, they will probably be able to learn the specifics needed for your particular case without problems.

 #### Programming principles